 Allston Multimodal Project

-The Massachusetts Department of Transportation (MassDOT) is planning a one-billion dollar project in Allston, prompted by the need to replace the Mass Pike’s aging Allston interchange.
+The Massachusetts Department of Transportation (MassDOT) is embarking on a $1.9B project in Allston, prompted by the need to replace the Mass Pike’s aging Allston interchange.
 The Allston Multimodal Project will reconstruct the Allston interchange and replace today’s tangle of highway ramps with a new street grid to allow development on dozens of acres of land owned by Harvard University.

 The project is also an important opportunity to improve regional transit and provides a once-in-a-century chance to improve the conditions and accessibility of the parks, paths, and river’s edge in Allston.
 The CRC, along with a coalition of mobility and environmental organizations, believes this project must be about more than just the highway.